COVID-19 Alternate Patient Care Facility

 Westlake Community Hospital, Melrose Park, IL

 The hospital was originally designed to have 230 beds and at the end of its functional life it was down to 158 beds.
-At the completion of the project, the total number of beds achieved was 430, acuities as follows: Tier 3-90 / Tier 2-218 / Tier 2a- 122
+At the completion of the project, the total number of beds achieved was 430, with the following acuities: Tier 3-90 / Tier 2-218 / Tier 2a- 122

-Staff respite areas separate from the patient care areas were accommodated, along with changing areas, support spaces, and storage for personal belongings.
-The process flow was based on best practice layout to minimize cross contamination within the space, separate dirty logistics from clean logistics, and to provide separate entries for patients and staff.
+Staff respite, changing areas, support spaces, and storage for personal belongings were accomodated with some separation from the patients.
+The process flow minimized cross contamination within the space, separating dirty logistics from clean logistics, and providing separate entries for patients and staff.

-Areas such as the existing ICU, surgery suite, and L&D rooms were modified to be functional as Tier 3 spaces.
-Current hospital layouts provided the opportunity for the other single patient rooms with negative pressure isolation to meet infection control requirements and additional requirements for use for COVID patients that require ventilator support.
-Any rooms determined as not being able to be utilized were physically secured to limit unauthorized access, without impeding any required pathways or emergency egress.
+The existing ICU, surgery suite, and L&D rooms were modified to be functional as Tier 3 spaces.
+Current hospital layouts provided the opportunity for the other single patient rooms with negative pressure isolation to meet infection control requirements and additional requirements for use for COVID patients that required ventilator support.
+Any rooms that couldn't be utilized were physically secured to limit unauthorized access, without impeding any required pathways or emergency egress.

 The existing emergency generators were tested, along with essential power circuits, to ensure patient safety due to the heavy reliance on ventilators and patient telemetry.
 The addition of a generator was required to supplement the existing generator which was underperforming.
 Lighting levels in the existing rooms were reviewed and required the addition of lights in some patient rooms to obtain the minimum required foot candles.
 Communications systems were reconnected and expanded to ensure redundant telephone, nurse call and internet access.